johnpenny/sdr.rtl_power.quicklook/README.md

 1. Open the index.html file in a web browser
 1. Optionally add additional configs
 The directory `/config/rtlpql_config.js` allows you to add new config objects.
 Please make sure they have a unique name.

+**NOTE: Zeroconf networking (Bonjour et al) is worth installing if you are on a Linux or Windows machine and often access local network machines.**
+* Linux: Install the apt package 'avahi-daemon'
+* Windows: First check that no other app has installed it for you, Install iTunes, or https://support.apple.com/kb/DL999
+* Mac OS: Already installed